Medical University of South Carolina Institute of Psychiatry

 Medical University of South Carolina Institute of Psychiatry - Charleston, SC

 Medical University Of South Carolina Institute Of Psychiatry is a mental health treatment center in Charleston, SC that is located at 67 President Street, Charleston, SC 29425.
-Medical University Of South Carolina Institute Of Psychiatry provides group therapy, dialectical behavior therapy and individual psychotherapy as part of its treatment program.
-Medical University Of South Carolina Institute Of Psychiatry offers outpatient treatment, hospital inpatient treatment and telemedicine/telehealth and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
-Medical University Of South Carolina Institute Of Psychiatry is available for adults, seniors 65 or older and young adults who are seeking treatment for mental health problems.
-In addition, Medical University Of South Carolina Institute Of Psychiatry can provide treatment to seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered by Medical University Of South Carolina Institute Of Psychiatry include family psychoeducation, suicide prevention services and illness management and recovery.
+Medical University Of South Carolina Institute Of Psychiatry provides behavior modification, psychotropic medication and individual psychotherapy as part of its treatment program.
+Medical University Of South Carolina Institute Of Psychiatry offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
+Medical University Of South Carolina Institute Of Psychiatry is available for young adults, children / adolescents and adults who are seeking treatment for mental health problems.
+In addition, Medical University Of South Carolina Institute Of Psychiatry can provide treatment to people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered by Medical University Of South Carolina Institute Of Psychiatry include illness management and recovery, chronic disease/illness management and psychosocial rehabilitation services.

 Address: 67 President Street, Charleston, SC 29425